 I studied English Language and Linguistics at Lancaster University.
-I later returned to Lancaster to work towards my PhD in Linguistics (Research Only) under the guidance of Professor Chris Hart.
+I later returned to Lancaster to work towards my PhD in Linguistics (Research Only) under the guidance of Professor Chris Hart, one of the first advocates of a Cognitive Linguistic Approach to (Critical) Discourse Analysis.
 Here I am a member of the Discourse and Text (DisTex), and the Language, Ideology and Power (LIP) research groups.
 I am a full member of the UK Cognitive Linguistics Association (UK-CLA) and the Cultural Difference and Social Solidarity Network (CDSS).
 I am also Editor-in-Chief and co-founder of the journal PRISM.

 - Contact Details